hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/235__Praveen_R._Bhat.md

 > It is not that any other tarka is not needed after the first
 >> understanding, the alternate tarka  just comesup.
 >>
-> ​Not for a DSV follower, for everything there is this convincing brahmAstra of logic: svapnavat.
+> Not for a DSV follower, for everything there is this convincing brahmAstra of logic: svapnavat.

 > Then there is samshaya as to which one is correct.
->> ​
+>>
 >> That leads to further tarka, all of which lands the sAdhaka back into SDP
 >> only.
 >>
->> ​​Yes, but only to those whom svapnavat is not convincing as I mentioned in the previous mail; they are not followers of DSV.​ ​​
+>> Yes, but only to those whom svapnavat is not convincing as I mentioned in the previous mail; they are not followers of DSV.

 > The understanding will be lasting only on स्वानुभवमात्र् (svAnubhavamAtr)
 >> ( intuitive experience alone).
 The JMV of Swami Vidyaranya considers two